evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ## Core Functionalities

 ### 1. Supply Generation
 Collection supply is dynamic and controlled by the Bitcoin blockchain’s immutable data, which functions as a generative input governing asset issuance.
 Each asset corresponds to a specific Bitcoin block.

 Each block is validated against the collection’s supply condition using Bitcoin Core to determine eligibility (for example, `bits contains "3b"`).
 When a block meets this condition, it authorizes the creation of one new asset.

 Validation occurs directly on-chain via recursive calls, and new supply becomes eligible after +4 confirmations to account for potential chain reorganizations.

 ---

 ### 2. Allocation & Distribution
-When a Bitcoin block meets the supply condition, the **Distribution Engine** deterministically selects an existing asset *in the collection* as the **authorized parent**, using the block hash as a deterministic random seed.
+When a Bitcoin block meets the supply condition (e.g. `bits contains "3b"`), the **Distribution Engine** deterministically selects an existing asset *in the collection* as the **authorized parent**, using the Bitcoin block’s hash as a deterministic random seed.
 Only the holder of that parent may inscribe the new asset; unauthorized inscriptions are automatically rejected from indexing.

 Mint rights: